James Lawson (activist): Leadership during the Civil Rights Movement

 Lawson's students played a leading role in the Open Theater Movement, the Freedom Rides, the March on Washington, Freedom Summer, the Mississippi Freedom Democratic Party, the Children's Crusade in Birmingham, the 1965 Selma Voting Rights Movement, the Chicago Freedom Movement, and the Anti-Vietnam War Movement over the next few years.
 In 1962, Lawson brought King and Bevel together for a meeting that resulted in the two agreeing to work together as equals.
 Bevel was then named SCLC's Director of Direct Action and Director of Nonviolent Education.

 In 1961, Lawson helped develop strategy for the Freedom Riders.
 Lawson encouraged the students to plan a second wave of Freedom Rides from Alabama to continue the work and Lawson joined the group.
 They arrived in Jackson safe, but when they filed into a "whites only" waiting room they were arrested.
+Lawson was among the first who was arrested during the Jackson Freedom Ride arrests.
 The NAACP offered to pay for bail, but Lawson and others refused bail and waited for trial.
 The judge found all 27 guilty and they remained in jail.
 Lawson and the Freedom Riders met with Attorney General Robert F. Kennedy, and, in September 1961, President John F. Kennedy ordered that passengers be able to sit anywhere.

 Lawson became pastor of Centenary Methodist Church in Memphis, Tennessee in 1962.
 In 1968, when black sanitation workers began the Memphis sanitation strike for higher wages and union recognition after two of their co-workers were accidentally crushed to death, Reverend Lawson served as chairman of their strike committee.
 He co-founded the Committee on the Move to Equality (COME).
 Lawson extended an invitation to Dr. King to speak in Memphis.
-King delivered his famous "Mountaintop" speech, and was killed in Memphis in April 1968.
+King delivered his famous "I've Been to the Mountaintop" speech, and was killed in Memphis in April 1968.